Introduction

 Aluminet shade cloth, known for its unique construction, achieves its shading capabilities through the meticulous integration of aluminum foil strips.

-The density of these foil strips dictates the overall shading percentage.
 Commonly available options in the market include 40% and 70% shading rates.

 However, the versatility of Aluminet doesn’t end there.